dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 It does mean my "craft" feels different.
 Less "I write elegant code" and more "I design systems so other things can write pretty good code."

 That’s defensible if you frame it as leverage.
 It’s just weird to wake up and realize your job has quietly shifted from "builder" to "foreman" without anyone explicitly deciding that.

-## Re-sized feedback loops

-The web development feedback loop to which I'd become accustomed to early in my career has changed too.

-When I write LLM-unassisted code myself, the journey looks something like:

-1. load the problem,
-2. struggle,
-3. get stuck,
-4. have a small breakthrough,
-5. ship.

-Most of the satisfaction lives in steps 2–4.
-That’s where understanding happens.
-That's the positive feedback loop that makes this job so energizing even on the hard days.

-With LLM-heavy work, the loop looks more like:

-1. define the shape of what I want,
-2. write a prompt and hand it context,
-3. triage whatever comes back,
-4. iterate until it compiles / passes / looks fine.

-There’s still skill there — prompt design, taste, knowing what "smells wrong" — but the locus of difficulty moves.
-It’s less "can *I* solve this?" and more "can I supervise this?"

-The reward structure changes, too.
-It’s less "wow, I learned something deep" and more "nice, another plate spun and didn’t fall."
-Still satisfying, just in a more managerial way.

-And when the model drops a solution fully formed, part of the joy evaporates.
-The problem gets solved; I don’t get the same little "oh sick, I figured that out" hit.
-My output graph goes up and to the right; my sense of craftsmanship kind of flattens.

 ## The deep work tax